RommelTJ/UML_and_OOD/04_ObjectOrientedAnalysisAndDesign/01_ObjectOrientedAnalysisAndDesign.md

   * You can also use formal steps or systems
 * Define what the system needs to do
 * Identify constraints and boundaries

+## Mapping Requirements to Technical Descriptions

+* Describe the system from the user's point of view
+* How to describe the use case
+  * Title: Short and descriptive
+  * Actor: User
+  * Scenario: Explain how the software works in this scenario
+* Descriptions and formats should be clear to non-technical users
+* You can also use User Stories
+  * 1-2 sentences long
+  * Format: As a <type of user>, I want <some goal> so that <some reason>
+  * Use them to ignite discussions instead of describing details